 - Get a new pair of glasses/contacts before your last day of employment.
 The VSP plan is on a rolling 12-month calendar, which means that you and your enrolled dependents are eligible to use this benefit once every 12 months.

 - Use Intuit’s Well Minds programs to help you handle life’s challenges, build resilience and ease your stress.

-- Submit your reimbursement request and receipts for the Fitness for Life Program by uploading them to Darwin, Your Benefits Administrator at least 10 business days before your termination date.
+- Submit your reimbursement request and receipts for the Well-being for Life Program by uploading them to Darwin, Your Benefits Administrator at least 10 business days before your termination date.
 Once you log in via single sign on, select Reimbursements.
 Your request must be approved before your termination date.
 Any pending requests are still subject to review and have the potential to be rejected.

 - Use Intuit's discounts.
 If you register for these programs before you leave the company, you can continue to use the benefit for as long as you like after your termination date.